arne182/ArnePilot/README.md

 If you get the [no vehicle](https://cdn.discordapp.com/attachments/538741329799413760/743231854764884067/image0.jpg) after installing Arnepilot completely power cycle your device.
 If this still doesn't fix the problem look below at panda flashing and run the command.
 This is a known issue with comma2 users.

 ## Panda flashing
-This is done automatically otherwise run `pkill -f boardd; cd /data/openpilot/panda/board; make; reboot` to change the following.
-Make sure this done while your device is connnect to your car:
+This is done automatically otherwise run `pkill -f boardd; cd /data/openpilot/panda/board; make; ` Make sure this done while your device is connnect to your car:
 - allowing no disengage on brake and gas for Toyota
 - changing acceleration limits for Toyota and
 - adapting lane departure warning where it gives you a slight push back into the middle of the lane without needing to be engaged (not yet complete)